 Aim to turn your website into a lead generation machine that converts cold visitors into warm email subscribers.
 From there, you can warm people up via email.

 59% of marketers claim email is their biggest source of ROI, so this advice isn’t a shot in the dark.
-Here are just a handful of ways you can convert visitors into email subscribers:
+Here are just a handful of ways you can capture email addresses of your website visitors:

 Use popups and slide-ins to offer lead magnets (such as coupons or free shipping)

 Add an exit-intent popup that provides an irresistible incentive (50% off their first order, for example, or a free item with purchases over a certain amount)